kevxcyj/atlas-web-development/html_head/README.md

 HTML HEAD TAG

+This is the readme for the preject that's all about me.

 This prpject covers concepts such as

 - What is the Head tag
 - What is a favicon
 - What is a title